Kronifer/kvJSON-docs/docs/Function-index.rst

 ##################

 kvJSON.init(filename):
-    """Initiate your project for using kvJSON.
+    Initiate your project for using kvJSON.

     :filename: The filename you want to use for storing data.
-    """

 kvJSON.addData(key, value):
-    """Add data in the form of a key-value pair.
+    Add data in the form of a key-value pair.

     :key: The key you want to store data under.